coderefinery/DEPRECATED-software-licensing/talk.md

 - Where does derivative work start and end?
 - How can you protect your ideas, names, and implementations?
 - How software licenses can influence the impact of your code.
-- How to motivate contributions to your code?
+- How to motivate contributions to your code by choice of license?

+## Disclaimer

+- I am not a lawyer
+- This is not legal advice

 ---

-# IANAL TINLA

-## I am not a lawyer

-## This is not legal advice

----

 ## When to worry about software licenses

-Beginning of a project is the time when we tend to worry the least about a software license
+.blue[Beginning of a project] is the time when ...

+- we tend to worry the least about a software license
-Beginning of a project is the time when we should carefully think about a license because it may be difficult to change it later
+- it is still relatively simple to change a license

 ---